 we just never zoom out enough to see it

 Maho was crewing the tank that fell into the water, and she was saved by Miho.She acts cold towards Miho because she feels guilty over causing Miho to throw the match.

-Jossed.
+- Jossed.
 It was a different team entirely.

-Not entirely.
-A variant of this WMG will say what was saved was not quite Maho's life, but her reputation and place in the Nishizumi household.
-The way the scene played out, one can actually infer Black Forest was losing last year's fight.
+Miho saved Maho's reputation by accidentThe way the scene played out, one can infer Black Forest was losing last year's fight.
 Miho is cautious about Pravda's ambush tactics; we might infer she (as well as BF) has been bitten last year by it.
 More importantly it'll explain why Miho's flagtank was running (escaping?) with two tanks along a narrow mountain road.
 If Miho had stayed in her tank as per Nishizumi doctrine, primary blame for the defeat (as well as the deaths of a tank crew) would go to Maho as team captain.
 Fortunately(?), Miho jumped out of the tank, Shiho's warped attention focused there... and Maho forever feels guilty for it.

 - Emi, when calling out Maho on shooting her older sister's flag tank when it was doing the same thing Miho was doing (but for the enemy, rather than a teammate), says Maho's team would have won anyway.
-Perhaps Pravda would have won if not for Miho's decision, and she was merely being scapegoated (I suspect by Erika and Shiho more than Maho); it seems more likely that her departure as tank commander and vice-captain threw the tank into disarray, leaving them vulnerable, rather than leaving the tank unable to move or defend itself.
+Perhaps Pravda would have won if not for Miho's decision, and she was merely being scapegoated (By Erika and Shiho more than Maho); it seems more likely that her departure as tank commander and vice-captain threw the tank into disarray, leaving them vulnerable, rather than leaving the tank unable to move or defend itself.
 Another theory is that Maho is inwardly ashamed that Miho would sacrifice victory to save another person while she took advantage of Emi's sister's team trying to save one of her teammates.
 Little Army seems to suggest that Maho has occasionally acted cold to Miho for years, and it is implied to be because she is trying to be the ideal Nishizumi heir so Miho does not have to be.
 The main variable seems to be who, if anyone, is watching.

 The last tank crew are 'defectors' from Miho's old schoolThey haven't even been seen in the background, and the brief glimpse of them in the opening credits almost looks like they are being introduced to the class, like transfer students would.
 They could have easily decided to leave Black Forest due to badmouthing somebody they admired for risking her life for another tank crew, probably even were the crew of the tank that fell in the water.
 Given that they would probably experienced tankers and used to dealing with German designs, putting them in the Tiger would be a major uptick for the home team.

-Jossed.
+- Jossed.
 They are WOT players.

 The team name and members of the last two teams are already revealed

-If you take a good look at the OP, you'll see that every team are introduced with their animal.
+- If you take a good look at the OP, you'll see that every team are introduced with their animal.
 (Ex: Angler fish phone chain for Team Miho, Turtle Laptop for Team Student Council) If you look at the blackboard behind three girls with the bunny ears, grey hair and eye-patch, you'll see that they are Team Anteater.
 While during the intro for the vehicle club you'll see the Lion sticker on the Mechanic's Creeper.
 Considering that we are introduced to the Vehicle Club already, it makes sense that the TIGER goes to the Lion Team.

 - Confirmed.... except the third name. the third team is Leopon not Lion.

 All the Oarai Panzer Teams are named after animals closest to their personality

-Even though the names of the Team seems to be chosen by how the corresponding tank is shaped, the animals match the personalities of the operators very closely.
+- Even though the names of the Team seems to be chosen by how the corresponding tank is shaped, the animals match the personalities of the operators very closely.
 Team Anguar-fish regularly use themselves as bait but they are very effective hunters; Rabbit Team panics easily and runs all over the place; Hippo Team are big and slow but they are deadly in their natural environment which are ambushes; Turtle team has been shown to be very slow to get into the battles; Finally Goose team have the knack to get into the enemy's blind spot in every single confrontation.

 The closing of Oarai Academy is not directly dependent on victory in the tournament.

-It would make NO sense that anything official would require a school to win a tournament it has not participated in for 20 years or more to remain open.
+- It would make NO sense that anything official would require a school to win a tournament it has not participated in for 20 years or more to remain open.
 More likely the school is threatened with closure in general, and this is a Zany Scheme by the Student Council to keep the school open: the Money and Prestige of winning the tournament would allow the school to remain open.

-Girls und Panzer is a precursor to World of TanksThe initial idea was that GuP was actually evolved from the sport depicted in WoT, but the fact that it started about three years after tanks themselves were invented precluded that.
+Girls und Panzer is a precursor to World of TanksThe initial idea was that GuP was evolved from the sport depicted in WoT, but the fact that it started about three years after tanks themselves were invented precluded that.

 Basically: At some point in time, more and more men start partaking in Tankery, perhaps starting with mixed- or all-boys schools taking part in it, albeit because men are the "tougher gender", some safeties are removed - namely, the automatic white flag that raises when a tank is knocked out, simply because men are expected to be tougher.
 Things like the carbon liner and carefully managed ammunition are kept, just that what point a tank becomes "knocked out" changes (essentially, when the vehicle just sputters out completely and dies), though a hard enough hit will still rock a tank and hurt a crew member.

-The Men's Tankery, though, generally is restricted to certain areas - because if they were given free reign over an area, there is no assurance that they would be as careful as their female counterparts, and would drive through walls and buildings if it meant they could continue fighting - hence, why so many World of Tanks battlefields take the form of destroyed cities, they're areas cordoned off and the people who lived their displaced in a hurry.
+The Men's Tankery, though, generally is restricted to certain areas - because if they were given free reign over an area, there is no assurance that they would be as careful as their female counterparts, and would drive through walls and buildings if it meant they could continue fighting - hence, why so many World of Tanks battlefields take the form of destroyed cities, they're areas cordoned off and the people who lived there displaced in a hurry.